ubc/canvas-rubric/README.md

 # Canvas Rubric
-Download assignment rubric scores and comments.
-Also able to download quiz rubric scores by calling `getQuizRubric` directly.
+Download Assignments and Quiz rubric scores (and comments, only for Assignments right now) .

 Canvas Rubric returns a CSV with the following headers:
 * Student Name